Behat/BehatBundle/Resources/doc/index.rst

       Scenario: Scenario 2
         ...

-Also, if you want to switch to specific Mink session, you can do it with ``@mink:...`` tag:
+If you want to switch to specific Mink session instead, you can do it with ``@mink:...`` tag:

 .. code-block:: gherkin